Eddie Vedder played MAMMOTH Set For Irish Fans Over The Weekend

 If you'd told me 25 years ago growing up in Dublin that I'd see #EddieVedder & @Glen_Hansard singing the auld triangle together...yeah right— GL3NN (@GlennCarroll1) June 9, 2017

-'The Auld Triangle' was one of a 4-5 song encore that Eddie performed, finishing off a MAMMOTH 41-song set.
+'The Auld Triangle' was one of a 4-5 song encore that Eddie performed, finishing off a MAMMOTH 33-song set.

 The concert started at 8.45pm and didn't conclude until 11.36pm - quite some time after the venues 11pm curfew.